MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 It is important to incorporate the first three experimental design principles into any study, and this book describes applicable methods for analyzing data from such experiments.
 Blocking is a slightly more advanced technique, and statistical methods in this book may be extended to analyze data collected using blocking.

-Randomized experiments are generally built on four principles.

-\BeginKnitrBlock{todo}<div class="todo">Are the "four" principles the same as the enumerated list above?</div>\EndKnitrBlock{todo}

 ### Reducing bias in human experiments {#reducing-bias-human-experiments}